 An internal assessment looks at how your organization collects, manages, and controls personal data.
 This step requires strong leadership and the willingness to take a hard look at strengths and weaknesses.

-An effective privacy program needs a management team led by a privacy officer.
+An effective corporate privacy program needs a management team led by a privacy officer.
 The team should include any data owners and organizations that collect, maintain, and use personal data.
 The privacy officer should be a leader and influencer from IT, IT security, legal, or similar fields.
 The management team and privacy officer form the privacy office, which is responsible for policy analysis, risk management, decision-making, employee training, and similar matters.

 Evaluate Security Goals and Compliance Capabilities